alexdomnikov/reduced.to/README.md

 Compress a message directly into a URL hash, shorten that URL through the existing pipeline, and let Redis TTL handle automatic expiration after 30 minutes.
 Zero permanent storage, zero database schema changes.

+In other words, this feature is **stateless at the application layer**: the note content is encoded entirely in the URL payload, so no new tables or note records are stored in the database.
+The only server-side state involved is the existing short URL → long URL mapping.

 ### What I Built (And How)

 **My contributions:**
 - **System design**: Recognized that existing Redis expiration logic could be repurposed for ephemeral messaging without touching the database layer
-- **Security considerations**: Illustrative (admittedly NOT comprehensive) XSS protection via plain-text rendering; clear documentation that lz-string is compression, not encryption
+- **Security considerations**: Added illustrative XSS protection via plain-text rendering; clear documentation that lz-string is compression, not encryption
-- **GTM positioning**: Framed as a "professional-grade pastebin" for enterprise ephemeral collaboration
+- **GTM positioning**: Created a short presentation for the feature, framing it as a “professional-grade pastebin” for enterprise ephemeral collaboration and outlining future premium upsell paths for monetization
 - **Test specification**: Unit tests for compression determinism with special characters

 **AI-assisted execution:** I didn't know TypeScript, Qwik, or NestJS when I started.
+I used AI tools (Claude Code, OpenAI Codex, and Cursor) to:
+- Learn the codebase architecture
+- Understand Qwik's resumability model
+- Study NestJS patterns
-I used Claude to learn the codebase architecture, understand Qwik's resumability model, and study NestJS patterns, then I engineered prompts that preemptively addressed framework-specific failure modes (e.g., QRL serialization errors, SSR hydration crashes, etc.).
+- Iteratively engineer prompts that preemptively addressed framework-specific failure modes (e.g., QRL serialization errors, SSR hydration crashes, etc.).

-The prompts in `/docs` are the final versions.
-Getting there required significant iteration: hitting bugs, understanding why, refining my mental model, and restructuring prompts accordingly.
+The prompts in `/docs` are the final, cleaned-up versions after a lot of iteration: hitting bugs, understanding why they happened, updating my mental model, and refining the prompts and code accordingly.

 ### Documentation